andreasgrafen/current/README.md

 # current

 »current« is a super minimalistic clock widget for [Übersicht](https://github.com/felixhageloh/uebersicht).
 The font I'm using is [Josefin Sans](https://fonts.google.com/specimen/Josefin+Sans) which you can download from Google Fonts.

+When you want to use the weather extension please update the location in [weather.coffee](./weather.coffee).

 ### How it can look